 Part 1: The Best Hat Styles for Your Face Shape

-If only we could count the amount of times we’ve heard people say, “I’m not a hat person,” or “I can’t pull off hats.”
+If only we could count the number of times we’ve heard people say, “I’m not a hat person,” or “I can’t pull off hats.”
 Finding the perfect hat can seem overwhelming.
-There’s so many things to think about - your hairstyle, the color of your hair, the types of clothes you wear, etc. Over the next couple of blog posts, we’re going to try and make your life easier when deciding on the perfect hat.
+There are so many things to think about - your hairstyle, the color of your hair, the types of clothes you wear, etc. Over the next couple of blog posts, we’re going to try and make your life easier when deciding on the perfect hat.
 While finding the right hat for you can be hard, we truly believe it comes down to the hat style that you feel most comfortable in, and the one that feels most like...you.

-Today, let’s start with face shape.
+Today, let’s start with the face shape.
 While you should never limit yourself to a particular type of hat, knowing your face shape can also be a huge help when finding the right hat for you.
 We’re here to help guide you in determining just that - the best hat styles for your face shape.
 By picking different hat styles based on your face shape, you’ll start to become more comfortable wearing hats, and in turn, exude the confidence we know you have.
 It’s all about expressing your own personal style and personality.

 If you have a round face, then add length with a high-crowned hat to slim out your face.
 Adding asymmetry to your look is also a good idea.
 Try a high-crowned fedora with a straight brim, or even a short brim, or try a pork pie hat.
-Ideally you would want to avoid a rounded crown, like a cloche, or anything that sits too low over your forehead emphasizing the roundness of your face.
+Ideally, you would want to avoid a rounded crown, like a cloche, or anything that sits too low over your forehead emphasizing the roundness of your face.
 Try our Viv or Finn hats if you have a round-shaped face.

 If you have a square face, add some softness and roundness to your look.
 For example, a cloche hat or open crown hat will be perfect for you.
 These rounded hat styles will be a great combination to your more structured square-shaped face.
 Beanies and berets could also be great options for you.
 Try our Joyce or Arrow hats if you have a square-shaped face.

 The Oval Face.
-You typically have a wider forehead than chin, and the jawline is a bit more rounded.
+You typically have a wider forehead than the chin, and the jawline is a bit more rounded.

 You’re lucky.
 An oval face looks great in just about any hat style.
 Try fedoras, cloche hats, open-crowned hats, beanies or berets, or anything in between!
-Experimenting with different hat styles can be fun, and don’t be afraid to try more fashion forward and contemporary hat styles.
+Experimenting with different hat styles can be fun, and don’t be afraid to try more fashion-forward and contemporary hat styles.
 Try our Phoebe hat in straw, or the Arrow if you have an oval-shaped face.